 - Tell the poll workers that you have chosen this person to assist you with voting.
-The person assisting you will be required to sign an Oath about the sort of assistance they gave you and that they did not tell you how to vote.
+The person assisting you will be required to disclose their relationship to you and confirm that they are not being compensated for providing assistance.

 - If you do not have an assistant, you may request assistance from a poll worker.
 Although all Texas counties must provide Spanish language materials, only some counties must provide Spanish language interpreters.
 Some counties provide interpretation services for other languages.
 You should check with your County first if you intend to rely on a poll worker for language assistance.

 Someone is interfering with my right to vote

 - Aggressively questioning voters about their citizenship, criminal record, or other qualifications to vote, in a manner intended to interfere with the voters’ rights.

 - Falsely representing oneself as an elections official.

 - Spreading false information about voter requirements, such as falsely claiming that voters must be able to: speak English, vote without an assistant, or present a voter registration card.